keennathan/2024-apr-std-portfolio-T1A2/README.md

 ## Components

 ### Header
-The header component has my logo and a navigation bar.
-The navigation bar has links to all the pages.
-The Header is on all pages.
+The header component includes my logo and a navigation bar with links to all the pages.
+It remains consistent across all pages.
 ![Header/nav bar](docs/navbar.png)

 ### Footer
-The footer component has social media icons that link to my social media accounts.
-It also includes contact number and address.
-There is also a copywrite at the bottom.
-The Footer is on all the pages.
+The footer includes social media icons linking to my profiles, contact information, and a copyright notice.
+It's present on every page.
 ![Footer](docs/footer.png)

 ### main